-Being an NQT shouldn’t be difficult, in fact, it should and most likely will be an exciting year filled with new experiences, accompanied by steep learning curves.
+Being an NQT shouldn’t be difficult, in fact, it should and most likely will be an exciting year filled with new experiences, accompanied by steep learning curves, that’s why we have developed an NQT guide for you.
 In part one of our NQT guide series, we looked at the how to find your first teaching job.
 In part two, we offered tips on the interview process.
 To conclude our series we take a look at what it’s going to be like when you land your first NQT role and offer some useful advice on how to make the most of it.

 Find a mentor

 Heading into a new school can be daunting but finding someone who can help and mentor is always useful.
 You will be allocated a mentor but you may also want to seek out a good, informal mentor, maybe a teacher who has two or three years under their belt and remembers the same trials and tribulations you’re experiencing.

 Learn the lessons